LL.M. Curriculum and Program Tracks

 - facilitating a means to create your global network of contacts

-The LL.M. program offers two tracks:
+The LL.M. program has two tracks:

 Both tracks include skills-training options.